picture (Failak 2001) by József Rosta

 burnt down by unknown people

 Császár had a great respect for nature.
 In the interview with Ágnes Veronika Tóth (see documentation) he says: "The proximity of the tree calms me.
 When I build, I still ensure that the trees remain intact (....)
 What I do is rooted in a great love of nature.
 The natural environment always has attracted me very much, it is no coincidence that I long for the forest, (to be) between the trees"..

 What happened to the tree houses and the towers?

-Local authorities were not amused to discover illegaly built wooden structures in the public area and let them destroy.
+Local authorities were not amused to discover illegaly built wooden structures in the public area and destroyed them.
 The structures also have been vandalised by unknown people.
-So most constructions have disappeared and Császár's creations mainly survive through the pictures made of them.
+So most constructions have disappeared and Császár's creations mainly survive through pictures

 The one in the Orczy Garden however, as far as I know, is currently still extant.

 From autodidact to professional artist

 As a young man Császár had no constructive or artistic training (he studied communication sciences).
-An autodidact, his artistic talent was noted by a friend of the family when he was in his early twenties and in this way he got the opportunity to follow art classes and to join (in 2002) the Hungarian union of sculpturers.
+An autodidact, his artistic talent was noticed by a friend of the family when he was in his early twenties and in this way he got the opportunity to follow art classes and to join (in 2002) the Hungarian union of sculptors.

 As far as I know, currently Császár is active in making visual art.